 The TinyTV® DIY Kit assembles easily in less than 5 minutes with no soldering or special tools required.
-Load up to 5 hours of your own videos, movies, and TV shows easily using our TSVconverter - a free tool to convert any MP4 file.
+Load your own videos, movies, and TV shows easily using our TSVconverter - a free tool to convert any MP4 file.
 Then load the files onto the included MicroSD card, sit back, relax, and enjoy hours of entertainment!

 Note: This does not receive over-the-air television content, nor can it livestream, it can only play video content from the microSD card.

-The TinyTV DIY Kit is 3D printed, has 4 push buttons, and an ON/OFF switch and it also comes with the Tiny Remote, so you can easily change channels, power on or off, and adjust the volume.
+The TinyTV DIY Kit is 3D printed, has a rechargeable battery, 4 push-buttons, and an ON/OFF switch and it also comes with the Tiny Remote, so you can easily change channels, power on or off, and adjust the volume.
 The TinyTV comes in white but is highly customizable with acrylic paint or even metallic sharpies.
 Check out our Customizing your DIY TinyTV Kit tutorial!

 Want to change up some settings?
 The TinyTV also comes with a settings menu to easily change the TV mode to loop videos, or change button values if you want to use a different remote.
 Check out the short TinyTV Settings Menu tutorial!